FabricLive.23

-FabricLive.23 is a DJ mix compilation album by Death in Vegas, as part of the FabricLive Mix Series.
+FabricLive.23 is a DJ mix compilation album by English electronic music group Death in Vegas, as part of the FabricLive Mix Series.

 Reception

-FabricLive.23 was well-received by Allmusic writer David Jeffries, who gave it three and a half stars out of five, calling it "a satisfying mix that's more headphones than dancefloor...step two in Death in Vegas' thrilling rebirth as a heady mavericks".
+FabricLive.23 was well received by Allmusic writer David Jeffries, who gave it three and a half stars out of five, calling it "a satisfying mix that's more headphones than dancefloor...step two in Death in Vegas' thrilling rebirth as a heady mavericks".
 Andrew McLachlan, reviewing the album for PopMatters, also viewed it positively, calling it "a great record...a record for Death in Vegas fans but also for electronica fans".